-Pursuant to CEQA Guidelines Sections 15064.5(a)(1) and 15064.5(a)(2), historical resources are buildings or structures that are listed, or are eligible for listing, in the California Register of Historical Resources, or are identified in a local register of historical resources, such as Articles 10 and 11 of the San Francisco Planning Code.
-The Eastern Neighborhoods PEIR determined that future development facilitated through the changes in use districts and height limits under the Eastern Neighborhoods Rezoning and Area Plans could have substantial adverse changes on the significance of both individual historical resources and on historical districts within the plan area.
-The PEIR determined that approximately 32 percent of the known or potential historical resources in the plan area could potentially be affected under the preferred alternative.
+Pursuant to CEQA Guidelines Sections 15064.5(a)(1) and 15064.5(a)(2), historical resources are buildings or structures that are listed, or are eligible for listing, in the California Register of Historical Resources or are identified in a local register of historical resources, such as Articles 10 and 11 of the San Francisco Planning Code.
+The Eastern Neighborhoods PEIR determined that future development facilitated through the changes in use districts and height limits under the Eastern Neighborhoods Area Plans could have substantial adverse changes on the significance of both individual historical resources and on historical districts within the Plan Areas.
+The PEIR determined that approximately 32 percent of the known or potential historical resources in the Plan Areas could potentially be affected under the preferred alternative.
 The Eastern Neighborhoods PEIR found this impact to be significant and unavoidable.
 This impact was addressed in a Statement of Overriding Considerations with findings and adopted as part of the Eastern Neighborhoods Rezoning and Area Plans approval on January 19, 2009.

-The project site is being used as a surface parking lot and is not located in a historic district or adjacent to a historic resource.
-Therefore, the project would not contribute to the significant historic resource impact identified in the Eastern Neighborhoods PEIR, and no historic resource mitigation measures would apply to the project.
+The former building that was on the project site was previously evaluated in the South Mission Historic Resource Survey and was assigned a California Historic Resource Status Code (CHRSC) of "6Z," which designates this property as "ineligible for the National Register of Historic Places, the California Register of Historic Places, or Local Designation through survey evaluation."
+As such, and because that building no longer exists, the project site would not be considered a historic resource pursuant CEQA.
+Additionally, the project site is not located in a historic district or adjacent to a historic resource.
+Therefore, the proposed project would not contribute to the significant historic resource impact identified in the Eastern Neighborhoods PEIR, and no historic resource mitigation measures would apply to the proposed project.

-For these reasons, the project would not result in significant impacts on historic architectural resources that were not identified in the Eastern Neighborhoods PEIR.
+For these reasons, the proposed project would not result in significant impacts on historic architectural resources that were not identified in the Eastern Neighborhoods PEIR.